fcichos/CompSoft23/docs/_sources/course-info/exam.rst.txt

 Quantum Mechanics
 *****************
 - wave packet in a periodic potential
-- scattering of an electron on a coulomb potential (quantum mechanical)
+- scattering of an electron on a Coulomb potential (quantum mechanical)